opfesoft/sol-docs/db/world/creature_formations.md

 | >1    | Group members will assist all group members                      |
 | 5     | Group members won't follow the leader                            |

+### Additional notes

+- Formations are currently only moved via random and waypoint movement generators (see table "[waypoint\_data](waypoint_data.md)" for the latter).
+- By default the formation members use pathfinding to reach the next point, this can be disabled for waypoint movement using [waypoint\_data.pathfinding](waypoint_data.md#pathfinding).